tgrosinger/md-advanced-tables/docs/formulas.md

 ### Ranges

-With just rows and columns, the fomula is limited to selecting single cells, or full rows and columns.
+With just rows and columns, the formula is limited to selecting single cells, or full rows and columns.
 Using a range, a formula can select partial rows/columns, as well as multiple rows/columns.